1997 Regular Session

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the owners and managers of Cellular South, and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the Music Educators Association and members of the Capitol Press Corps.